- We have a vaccine to help prevent monkeypox. Read on for information on eligibility, booking appointments, and more.

 - People who know that a sexual partner in the past 14 days was diagnosed with monkeypox.

-- People who attended an event or venue where there was known monkeypox exposure.
+- People who attended or had sex at a commercial sex venue or an event or venue where there was known monkeypox transmission or exposure.

 - Gay men, bisexual men, trans men and women, any men who have sex with men, and gender non-conforming/non-binary individuals, who:

-- Have had multiple sexual partners in the last 14 days OR
+- Have had multiple or anonymous sexual partners in the last 14 days OR

 - Clinical and research lab staff who directly handle orthopoxviruses or material that may contain orthopoxviruses